gicentre/litvis/documents/tutorials/elmVegaliteWalkthrough/elmVegaliteWalkthrough4.md

 scatterplot : Spec
 scatterplot =
     let
-        sel =
+        ps =
-            selection
+            params
-                << select "picked"
+                << param "picked"
-                    seSingle
+                    [ paValue (num 4)
-                    [ seFields [ "Cylinders" ]
+                    , paSelect sePoint [ seFields [ "Cylinders" ], seOn "click" ]
-                    , seBind [ iRange "Cylinders" [ inName "Cylinders: ", inMin 3, inMax 8, inStep 1 ] ]
+                    , paBind (ipRange [ inName "Number of cylinders", inMin 3, inMax 8, inStep 1 ])
                     ]
     in
-    toVegaLite (sel [] :: scatterProps)
+    toVegaLite (ps [] :: scatterProps (prParam "picked"))
 ```

-The binding to the slider is added with the parameterised `seBind` function followed by a function generating the HTML input element (`iRange` in this example), the data field to which it is to be bound and then a list of optional input element parameters (here just setting the limits of the slider and step between slider values).
-The binding is two-way, so directly selecting points on the scatterplot updates the sliders and moving the sliders updates the selected (and therefore highlighted) points.
+The binding to the slider is added to `picked` with `paBind` followed by a function generating the HTML input element (`ipRange` for a slider in this example) with a list of optional input element parameters (here just setting the limits of the slider and step between slider values).
+The binding can be made two-way by adding the `click` event stream to the point selection, so directly selecting points on the scatterplot updates the sliders and moving the sliders updates the selected points.

 Binding need not be limited to single input element.
 We could, for example, bind another input slider to the year of manufacture to see if there are any trends in engine efficiency over time.
 Here the selection projection matches both number of cylinders and year of manufacture either selected by clicking on a mark or adjusting the sliders: